orcfax/docs/docs/FACT token/utility-token.md

 The FACT token is used for:

-1. Payment for on-demand, oracle data publication
+1. Payment for oracle data publications
 2. Staking by our data validator nodes
 3. Reward payments to validators
 4. Voting power in Orcfax DAO governance decisions